The Princess Diaries (film): Plot

 Grove High School student Mia Thermopolis resides with her single mother, Helen, in a refurbished firehouse in San Francisco.
 Unpopular among her peers, Mia suffers from a fear of public speaking while harboring a crush on Josh Bryant, and is often teased by his popular girlfriend, Lana Thomas.
-Mia's only friends are social outcast Lilly Moscovitz and her older brother, Michael, who secretly harbors feelings for Mia.
+Mia's only friends are political activist Lilly Moscovitz and her older brother, Michael, who secretly harbors feelings for Mia.

 Mia is invited to meet her estranged paternal grandmother, Clarisse, on a diplomatic visit to San Francisco.
 Mia learns that she is the sole heir to the small European kingdom of Genovia, having inherited the position from her recently deceased father, Philippe.

-Clarisse is determined to make Mia into a refined princess so that she may one day rule the kingdom over which Clarisse currently presides.
-Overwhelmed by the discovery, Mia initially refuses until her mother convinces her to attend her grandmother's "princess lessons" based on the condition that she need not make her final decision until the Genovian Independence Day Ball in three weeks' time.
+Clarisse is determined to make Mia into a refined princess so that she may one day rule the kingdom, which Clarisse currently presides over as Queen of Genovia.
+Overwhelmed at the discovery, Mia initially refuses until her mother convinces her to attend her grandmother's "princess lessons" based on the condition that she need not make her final decision until the Genovian Independence Day Ball in three weeks' time.

 Mia receives a glamorous makeover and a limousine chauffeured by Joe, the queen's head of security and confidant, who becomes a father figure to her.
 Mia's transformation causes her schoolmates to treat her differently, while her increasingly hectic schedule strains her relationship with Lilly.
 To appease her best friend, Mia tells Lilly the truth and swears her to secrecy.
 However, the public soon learns that Mia is a princess after the secret is sold to the press by Paolo, the beautician responsible for Mia's makeover, and paparazzi begin to pursue her relentlessly.
-Although Mia embarrasses herself at her first state dinner, Clarisse admits that she found her clumsiness endearing and suggests that they spend quality time together, canceling their lessons for the following afternoon.
-While bonding, Clarisse explains that although Mia's parents loved each other, they divorced amicably in order to pursue their own passions, Philippe remaining in Genovia to eventually become king, and Helen returning to America with Mia to offer her a "normal" childhood.
+Although Mia embarrasses herself at her first state dinner, Clarisse admits that she found her clumsiness endearing and suggests that they spend quality time together, canceling their lessons for the afternoon.
+While bonding, Clarisse explains that although Mia's parents loved each other, they divorced amicably in order to pursue their own passions: Philippe remaining in Genovia to eventually become king, and Helen returning to America with Mia to offer her a "normal" childhood.